-Loan agreement with United States Department of Treasury
+Loan Agreement with United States Department of the Treasury

-On October 30, 2020, the Company entered into a Loan and Guarantee Agreement with United States Department of Treasury (the "U.S. Treasury") for a secured loan facility of up to \$200.0 million that matures in October 2025 ("the Treasury Loan Agreement").
-On October 30, 2020, the Company borrowed \$43.0 million ("the \$43M Treasury Loan") and on November 13, 2020, the Company borrowed an additional \$152.0 million ("the \$152M Treasury Loan"), collectively referred to as the "Treasury Term Loan Facility".
-No further borrowings are available under the Treasury Loan Agreement.
+On October 30, 2020, the Company entered into a Loan and Guarantee Agreement with U.S. Department of the Treasury (the "U.S. Treasury") for a secured loan facility of up to \$200.0 million that matures in October 2025 ("the Treasury Loan").
+On October 30, 2020, the Company borrowed \$43.0 million and on November 13, 2020, the Company borrowed an additional \$152.0 million.
+No further borrowings are available under the Treasury Loan.
 The Company also issued warrants to purchase shares of common stock to the U.S. Treasury.

-The Loan and Guarantee Agreement bear interest at a variable rate equal to (a)(i) the LIBOR rate divided by (ii) one minus the Eurodollar Reserve Percentage plus (b) 3.50%.
-Accrued interest on the loans will be payable in arrears on the first business day following the 14th day of each March, June, September and December, beginning with December 15, 2021.
+The Treasury Loan bears interest at a variable rate equal to (a)(i) the LIBOR rate divided by (ii) one minus the Eurodollar Reserve Percentage plus (b) 3.50%.
+Accrued interest on the loans will be payable in arrears on the first business day following the 14th day of each March, June, September, and December, beginning with December 15, 2020.

-All principal amounts outstanding under the Loan and Guarantee Agreement are due and payable in a single installment on October 30, 2025 (the "Maturity Date").
+All principal amounts outstanding under the Treasury Loan are due and payable in a single installment on October 30, 2025 (the "Maturity Date").
 Interest will be paid by increasing the principal amount of the loan by the amount of such interest due on an interest payment date for the first 12 months.
-Mesa's obligations under the Treasury Loan Agreement are secured by certain aircraft, aircraft engines, accounts receivable, ground service equipment and tooling (collectively, the "Collateral").
-The obligations under the Loan Agreement are guaranteed by the Company and Mesa Air Group Inventory Management.
+Mesa's obligations under the Treasury Loan are secured by certain aircraft, aircraft engines, accounts receivable, ground service equipment and tooling (collectively, the "Collateral").
+The obligations under the Treasury Loan are guaranteed by the Company and Mesa Air Group Inventory Management.
 The proceeds may be used for general corporate purposes and operating expenses, to the extent permitted by the CARES Act.
-Voluntary prepayments of loans under the Loan Agreement may be made, in whole or in part, by Mesa Airlines, without premium or penalty, at any time and from time to time.
+Voluntary prepayments of loans under the Treasury Loan may be made, in whole or in part, by Mesa Airlines, without premium or penalty, at any time and from time to time.
 Amounts prepaid may not be reborrowed.
-Mandatory prepayments of loans under the Loan Agreement are required, without premium or penalty, to the extent necessary to comply with the covenants discussed below, certain dispositions of the Collateral, certain debt issuances secured by liens on the Collateral and certain insurance payments related to the Collateral.
-In addition, if a "change of control" (as defined in the Loan Agreement) occurs with respect to Mesa Airlines, Mesa Airlines will be required to repay the loans outstanding under the Loan Agreement.
+Mandatory prepayments of loans under the Treasury Loan are required, without premium or penalty, to the extent necessary to comply with the covenants discussed below, certain dispositions of the Collateral, certain debt issuances secured by liens on the Collateral and certain insurance payments related to the Collateral.
+In addition, if a "change of control" (as defined in the Treasury Loan) occurs with respect to Mesa Airlines, Mesa Airlines will be required to repay the loans outstanding under the Treasury Loan.

-The Loan Agreement requires the Company, under certain circumstances, including within ten (10) business days prior to the last business day of March and September of each year, beginning March 2021, to appraise the value of the Collateral and recalculate the collateral coverage ratio.
-If the calculated collateral coverage ratio is less than 1.6 to 1.0, Mesa Airlines will be required either to provide additional Collateral (which may include cash collateral) to secure its obligations under the Loan Agreement or repay the term loans under the Loan Agreement, in such amounts that the recalculated collateral coverage ratio, after giving effect to any such additional Collateral or repayment, is at least 1.6 to 1.0.
+The Treasury Loan requires the Company, under certain circumstances, including within ten (10) business days prior to the last business day of March and September of each year beginning March 2021, to appraise the value of the Collateral and recalculate the collateral coverage ratio.
+If the calculated collateral coverage ratio is less than 1.6 to 1.0, Mesa Airlines will be required either to provide additional Collateral (which may include cash collateral) to secure its obligations under the Treasury Loan or repay the term loans under the Treasury Loan, in such amounts that the recalculated collateral coverage ratio, after giving effect to any such additional Collateral or repayment, is at least 1.6 to 1.0.